Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Since the local variable `i` has been declared `static`, it occupies the same memory location throughout the execution of the program.
 When `f` returns, `i` won't lose its value.

-A static local variable still has block scope, so it’s not visible to other functions.
+A static local variable still has block scope, so it's not visible to other functions.
 In a nutshell, a static variable is a place to hide data from other functions but retain it for future calls of the same function.

 ### 10.1.2 Parameters